trezitorul/LineSamplerAutomation/README.md

 LineSamplerAutomation
 =====================
+THIS SCRIPT IS IN STASIS AND DEVELOPMENT WILL BE HALTED FOR THE TIME BEING

 This is the repository for the automated linesampler script that I have created for the Plasma Science and Fusion Center.